Artec Eva helps create low-cost, 3D-printed prostheses in Guatemala

 Summary: A nonprofit specializing in prosthetics for children needed a low-cost yet effective way to create prostheses for its patients, including a young woman who lost her lower arm.

-The Goal: To use a handheld 3D scanner to digitally capture various extremities, process the scans, then design customized 3D models of prostheses in Geomagic Freeform and Fusion 360, send these on to 3D printers, and finally, fit them to patients.
+The Goal: To use a handheld 3D scanner to digitally capture patients' extremities, process the scans, then design customized 3D models of prostheses in Geomagic Freeform and Fusion 360, send these on to 3D printers, and finally, fit them to patients.

 Tools Used: Artec Eva, Geomagic Freeform, Fusion 360

-Hospital Shalom was started by two American missionaries, Tim and Doris Spurrier who, with their two children, hopped in the car and drove south from Ohio for five days.
+As the home of LifeNabled’s Guatemala clinic, Hospital Shalom was started by two American missionaries, Tim and Doris Spurrier who, with their two children, hopped in the car and drove south from Ohio for five days.
 When they arrived in Guatemala, the family knew they had finally found “home.”
 They’ve been there ever since.